News Teaching Publications Group Research

 UMD

 Welcome!
-Our research focuses on the application of machine learning tools (e.g. neural networks) and numerical modeling systems (e.g. CESM) to answer pressing questions in the domains of climate and extremes.
+We focus on Predictability and Applied Research for the Earth-system with Training and Optimization (PARETO).
+As such, we use machine learning (e.g., neural networks) and numerical modeling systems (e.g., CESM) to answer pressing questions and address challenges in modeling the Earth system.
 Examples of problems that we are tackling include:

-☁ uncovering multi-scale patterns in the climate system.
+☁ uncovering multi-scale and causal patterns in the climate system.

-Our research also strives to incorporate open-source software and data, accessible communication, and multi-discipline collaboration.
+Our research also strives to incorporate open-source software and data, accessible communication, and multi-discipline collaboration (particularly with computer science).

 group-photo